rafkhan/the-clusternator/README.md

 These instructions assume that by installing the server the user will be using a clusternator CLI client to deploy a clusternator server to a cloud service.

+Having a locally installed copy of Docker is required for this.

 ```bash
 clusternator bootstrap
 ```